 - Ultrasound Systems

-In conjunction with Euracare’s team of Ghanaian and internationally-trained radiology technicians, he ensures that patients are kept safe at all times during the procedures.
-The team follows stringent international protocols ensuring that no patients receives unnecessary radiation exposure.
+In conjunction with Euracare’s team and international trained support team, he ensures that patients are kept safe at all times during the procedures.
+The team follows stringent international protocols ensuring that no patient receives unnecessary radiation exposure.

 Euracare Advanced Diagnostics and Heart Centre on front line to perform first Prostate Artery Embolization in Western Africa